Man killed in shootout with cops on domestic violence call

 Deputies were fired at after being called to the home and no officers were injured, Weaver said in a statement that did not include any additional details.

-The name of the man killed or the officers involved in the shooting have not been released.
+The names of the officers involved in the shooting have not been released.

 The State Law Enforcement Division is investigating the shooting.